urbit/docs/tutorials/advanced-azimuth-tools.md

 `%single` specifies what kind of batch that will be created.
 If you are going to do multiple transactions you will need to either set this to `%more` followed by a _list_ of batches, or generate the next transaction after having submitted the previous one to the blockchain.

-`%spawn` is the command we want to issue.
-After this what the arguments are will vary based on the command.
+`%spawn` is the transaction we want to issue.
+After this what the arguments are will vary based on the transaction.

 `~ship` will be the ship to be spawned.